 Instructions

 - Preheat oven to 350 degrees.
-Grease and flour a bundt pan and set aside.
+Grease and flour bundt pan and set aside.

-- Cream butter in a mixer or food processor until smooth and a slightly lighter shade of yellow.
-Add eggs, honey, brown sugar, vanilla extract, and milk and continue mixing until uniform.
+- Cream butter in a mixer or food processor until smooth and a slightly lighter shade of yellow (about two minutes).
+Add eggs, brown sugar, honey, milk, and vanilla extract and continue mixing until uniform (about 5-8 more minutes).1 pound unsalted butter, 6 eggs, 1 cup brown sugar, ½ cup honey, ¾ cup milk, 1 teaspoon vanilla extract

-- In another bowl, mix together flour, sea salt, and cinnamon.
-Dredge diced peach in flour mixture until coated then add wet mixture to dry and stir by hand until uniform and no dry pockets remain.
+- In another bowl, whisk together flour, salt, and cinnamon.
+Dredge the diced pieces of one peach in flour mixture until coated then add the creamed butter mixture and stir by hand until just combined and no dry pockets remain.
+There may be bits of flour around the peach pieces, which is OK.4 cups flour, ½ teaspoon fine sea salt, ½ teaspoon cinnamon

-- Pour batter into prepared bundt pan and bake on middle rack for about an hour or until a toothpick inserted into multiple parts of the cake comes out clean.
+- Pour batter into prepared bundt pan.
+The batter will be thick and sticky and you shouldn't see many peach pieces from the top of it if they're evenly distributed throughout the batter.
+Bake on middle oven rack for about an hour or until a toothpick inserted into multiple parts of the cake comes out clean.

 - Let cake sit in pan for about 10 minutes then carefully invert it onto a plate to finish cooling.

-- Meanwhile, make peach honey glaze: heat honey, powdered sugar, vanilla extract, lemon juice, and diced peach in a small saucepan over medium heat.
+- While the cake cools, heat honey, powdered sugar, vanilla extract, lemon juice, and remaining peach chunks in small saucepan over medium heat.½ cup honey, ½ cup powdered sugar, 1 teaspoon vanilla extract, 1 tablespoon lemon juice

-- Stir until powdered sugar dissolves and bring to a boil.
-Reduce heat to low and simmer for 15-20minutes or until slightly thickened and remove from heat.
+- Stir until powdered sugar dissolves and bring mixture to a boil.
+Reduce heat to low and simmer for 15-20minutes or until slightly thickened then remove from heat.
 The glaze will thicken more as it cools.

 - To finish cake, spoon glaze over top and allow it to run down sides of cake.
 If not serving cake immediately, reserve glaze until ready to serve.